Dissing the Stars

 My Personality in Letters

-I was labeled and ENTJ, which is a somewhat rare combination of 4 different letters, each representing a different approach to the world (‘E’ stands for ‘extroverted,’N’ for ‘intuitive,’ ‘T’ for ‘thinking,’ ‘J’ for ‘judging,’ for example).
-The explanation offered of my personality type wasn’t exact, but close enough to make me nod my head while reading it, thinking ‘oh, so THAT’S why I do that.’
+I was labeled and ENTJ, which is a somewhat rare combination of 4 different letters, each representing a different approach to the world (‘E’ stands for ‘extroverted,’N’ for ‘intuitive,’ ‘T’ for ‘thinking,’ ‘J’ for ‘judging’).
+The explanation offered of my personality type wasn’t exact, but close enough to make me nod my head while reading it, thinking ‘oh, so that’s why I do that.’

-Then again, I have to think that many people wouldn’t have that same experience.
-For one, the number of traits only allows for 16 different personality types, and that isn’t many when you think of the scope and span of people out there.
+I have to think, though, that many people wouldn’t have that same experience.
+For one, the number of traits only allows for 16 different personality types, and that isn’t many when you think of the scope and variety of people out there.

-Additionally, not everyone answers what they really feel on tests, hoping to come across as the kind of person they’d LIKE to be, manipulate the system or otherwise panic themselves into not even knowing how to respond.
+Additionally, not everyone answers what they really feel on tests, hoping to come across as the kind of person they’d like to be, manipulating the system, or otherwise panicking themselves into not even knowing how to respond.
 This can lead to inaccurate labeling.

 My Personality in Numbers